orisha/SampleCodesPHPJavaScriptGoLang/PHP_DesignPatterns/README.md

 ### This is a conceptual notification app. ###

+The Goal : To be possible to easily add
+ - new notification channels ( such as sms, email, push )
+ - new Loguers ( DB, File, Redis, etc )
+ - new routes / controllers

 Instead of actually send a notification, it logs on 'ProofOfConcept.txt'

 The logs are been recorded on notification.json file.
 I really would not advice to use this schema on real world scenario.